rwev/coyote.life/content/articles/drafts/philosophy--incerto--what-you-cant-say.md

 > Fashion is mistaken for good design; moral fashion is mistaken for good.

-Fashions (_def.: a popular or the latest style) _all all kinds are random, and unrecognizable to most people, as most people are not cognizant of the trends of the past.
+Fashions (_def.: a popular or the latest style)_ of all kinds are random, and unrecognizable to most people, as most people are not cognizant of the trends of the past.
 However,

 > [Violating clothing fashions] gets you laughed at.
 Violating moral fashions can get you fired, ostracized, imprisoned, or even killed.